 Can I donate?

-If giving blood may be unsafe for either of these reasons, you may be deferred (e.g. not allowed to donate), either temporarily or permanently.
+If giving blood may be unsafe for either person, you may be deferred (i.e. not allowed to donate), either temporarily or permanently.

 To ensure the safety of blood supplied, it is important that the donor is in a good health.
-This ensures the donor is protected against damage to his/her own health and that the recipient is protected against the transmission of disease, drugs or contaminated products that could be detrimental to the recipient.
+This ensures the donor is protected against damage to his/her own health and that the recipient is protected against the transmission of disease, drugs or contaminated products that could harm the recipient.

-On arrival to make a blood donation you will be asked to fill out a Donor Health Questionnaire called a Donor Session Record Form which must be completed before you can give blood.
-As with all health and personal information provided to NZBS, all details supplied are strictly confidential.
+On arrival to make a blood donation you will be asked to fill out a Donor Health Questionnaire called a Donor Session Record Form, which must be completed before you can give blood.
+As with all health and personal information provided to NZBS, all details you supply are strictly confidential.